 RENEW Formal Challenge.
-RENEW's January 31, 2023 formal challenge ("Challenge") to the 2022/23 Update/Informational Filing remains pending before the FERC.
+RENEW's January 31, 2023 formal challenge ("Challenge") to the 2022/23 Update/Informational Filing38 remains pending before the FERC.
 In the Challenge, RENEW asserted that (i) the TOs failed to provide adequate rate input information in the Annual Informational Filing and in the Information Exchange Period under the Interim Formula Rate Protocols regarding inclusion or exclusion of "O&M costs" on Network Upgrades that the TOs directly assign to Interconnection Customers (and thereby failing to demonstrate that such O&M costs are not being double counted in transmission rates); and (ii) the TO's Interpretation of "Interested Party" to exclude RENEW violated the Interim Formula Rate Protocols.
 RENEW thus asked that the FERC (a) require the TOs to show the calculation of the annual O&M charges with sources of data inputs and show how such O&M charges are not being double recovered in transmission rates, and (b) determine that an entity such as RENEW is an Interested Party under the Interim Formula Rate Protocols and that its Information Requests seeking rate inputs and support for the O&M charges on Network Upgrades are within the scope of the Interim Formula Rate Protocols process.
 Comments on RENEW's Challenge were due on or before March 16, 2023.
 Comments and protests were filed by: Avangrid, Eversource, National Grid, Public Systems, RI Energy, Unitil, Versant Power, VTransco/GMP.
 On March 31, RENEW answered the comments and protests to its Challenge.
 Subsequently, on April 14, Eversource answered RENEW's March 31 answer.
-There was no activity since the last Report.
-This matter is pending
+There has been no activity in this proceeding since Eversource's answer.
+This matter remains pending before the FERC.
+If there are questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).